 Choose a Giant Pumpkin Variety

-It starts with the right variety of seed.
-The ‘Dill’s Atlantic Giant’ is a type of pumpkin that will grow to 200 to 300 pounds without much special attention beyond plenty of water and lots of space.
+The seed is called ‘Dill’s Atlantic Giant’ and it will grow a pumpkin that’s generally between 200 to 300 pounds without much special attention beyond plenty of water and lots of space.

 There are other types of giant pumpkin seeds, but most competition-size pumpkins come from the Atlantic Giant variety.